 JIRA is an issue and project tracking system for software teams.
-This integration allows you to create tickets from triggered alerts in Datadog, and update existing tickets with new information as it arises.
-Additionally, you can see JIRA ticket creations as events within Datadog to overlay with all of your metrics.
+This integration allows you to create issues from triggered alerts in Datadog, and update existing issues with new information as it arises.
+Additionally, JIRA issue creations are added as events within Datadog to overlay with your metrics.

-Fill in Application Name with any name (used simply for identification)
+Fill in Application Name with any name (used for identification).

-Copy and Paste the Consumer Key, Consumer Name, and Public Key from the Jira tile
+For the next box, obtain the Consumer Key, Consumer Name, and Public Key from the Datadog Jira integration tile.

-After installing the JIRA integration, you can create custom tickets types that can be created within Datadog.
+After installing the JIRA integration, create custom issue within Datadog.

 |$ID||ID of the event (ex: 1234567)|

 |$EVENT_TITLE||Title of the event (ex: [Triggered] [Memory Alert])|